2021 Volkswagen Tiguan Review< Back to blog

 Volkswagen has taken a literal step-up from its old Tiguan range.
-They’ve created a longer, wider model which elevates the driver.
+The manufacturer has created a longer, wider model which elevates the driver.
 Even entry-level Match trims are great value, readied with all the technology and space you’d expect from a premium family SUV.

 Space is a major advantage the Tiguan range holds on its competitors.
-And with a larger “Allspace” model available, Volkswagen claims you can have enough space for seven people in there.
+And with the larger Allspace model available, Volkswagen claims you can have enough space for seven people in there.
 The more the merrier.

 Passengers in the back benefit from a hefty amount of legroom and headspace in the Tiguan.
 Even three adults in the back is possible, despite a large ridge between both foot wells.
 There’s an option to increase the carrying capacity to five passengers in the back.
 The package fits two extra seats in the cargo area.
 But this costs extra.

 Just like most Volkswagen models, the Tiguan has a quality interior build that might not be the most exciting, but you know you’re sat in something premium for the price tag.
 There are plenty of soft-touch materials in parts high up.

 Things get better still inside when you opt for the range-topping, sporty R-Line spec.
 With it comes plush features such as 30-colour ambient lighting, stainless steel pedals and aluminium trim inserts that separate it from the rest of the range.

 There are additional features you can add to the car’s interior, all of which seem a bit unnecessary.
 A panoramic sunroof and a 230V socket in the boot with a luggage light are a couple of examples.
 Tinted glass windows for the back, too.